castai/docs/docs/Dashboard Overview/Overview.md

   - #### Kubernetes UI

-  View more detailed information about the selected cluster in the Kubernetes UI.
+  View more detailed information about the selected cluster and manage it in the [Kubernetes UI](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/).

   - #### Kibana logs